mlswg/mls-implementations/test_vectors/README.md

 ## Deltas from the Spec

-The primary interop target for now is draft-03, except for the application key schedule tests, which target draft-04.
+The primary interop target for now is draft-04.
 However, due to a couple of deficiencies in the spec, these test vectors deviate from the spec.